 More than ten years on and Stanley Estates have made a big name for themselves, winners of numerous major awards both domestically and internationally, their dedication to, and connection with the land in which they work is obvious, indeed they signed up early to the NZ Sustainable Winegrowing programme, as they saw this as being the basis and philosophy of their vineyard practices.
 With winemaker, Eveline Fraser at the helm, it is a delight to see all of the team’s hard work acknowledged within the industry and embraced by the wine-loving public worldwide.

-Our producer focus for February is Stanley Estates, in Marlborough, New Zealand.
+As part of our monthly producer focus for 2018, we are asking the winemakers a few questions to learn a little bit more about them and their love of wine.
 Eveline Fraser is the estate’s winemaker, bringing with her many years’ experience at wineries throughout New Zealand.
 We asked her:

 What is your favourite style of wine, why?